What Exactly Is Ring Engraving?

 While the engraver traces a template, (pattern,) of the letter or symbol that will be inscribed, a corresponding sharp tool engraves your piece of jewelry.

-The templates are the limiting factor in that you need to choose one from the choices that they offer.
+The templates are the limiting factor in machine engraving.
+You need to choose one of their offered fonts.

 Typically the engraving isn’t deep but the letters are more neat and uniform than hand engraving.